issp-center-dev/TeNeS/docs/sphinx/en/tutorial/simple_tutorial-1.rst

    $ tenes_std std.toml
    $ tenes input.toml

-Then, the following logs are output to the standard output.
+Then, the following logs are output:

 .. code:: bash